 If you are deaf, hard of hearing or speech-impaired, the Text Relay Service can help you make the most of your phone.
 It forms part of the UK network and allows you to connect to telephones or textphones using your own textphone.

 Your calls will go through a relay assistant, who will translate it from text-to-voice and vice versa.
 All relayed calls are confidential and none of your personal information will be shared except in very specific circumstances.

 Appointing a Nominated contact enables someone you trust or one of your employees to discuss various aspects of your account including balance enquires and call charges.
 They can also make payments on your behalf.
 Your Nominated User is not directly liable for any charges on your account, as the Account Holder remains the same.
-Please visit our Contact Us page to get in touch.
+Please contact us to request.

 Customers with hearing or speech impairments can use Mobile SMS to access to emergency organisations by using the emergency call numbers “112” and “999”.